bioinformatics-training/intro-machine-learning-2017/docs/09-clustering.md

 ## Introduction

 Clustering attempts to find groups (clusters) of similar objects.
-The members of a cluster should be more similar to each other, than objects in other clusters.
+The members of a cluster should be more similar to each other, than to objects in other clusters.
 Clustering algorithms aim to minimize intra-cluster variation and maximize inter-cluster variation.

 Methods of clustering can be broadly divided into two types: